-(3) "Nonpayment of premium" means failure of the named insured to discharge when due any of his/her obligations in connection with the payment of premiums on a policy or any installment of such premium, whether the premium is payable directly to the insurer or its agent or indirectly under any premium finance plan or extension of credit.
+(3) "Nonpayment of premium'' means failure of the named insured to discharge when due any of his or her obligations in connection with the payment of premiums on a policy or any installment of such premium, whether the premium is payable directly to the insurer or its agent or indirectly under any premium finance plan or extension of credit.

 a.
 Certified mail;

 (b) Sections 3903-3907 of this title shall not apply to any policy which has been in effect less than 60 days at the time notice of cancellation is mailed or delivered by the insurer, unless it is a renewal policy.

 (c)(1) Notwithstanding § 3911 of this title, the transfer of a policyholder between authorized insurers within the same insurance group is not a cancellation or nonrenewal if the policyholder's premium does not increase and the policyholder does not experience a reduction in coverage.
 A policyholder so transferred must be provided with written notice of the transfer.

 (2) A transfer under this subsection shall be treated as a renewal for purposes of the use of credit information pursuant to Chapter 83 of this title.

 (3) The notice required under this subsection shall be made no less than 20 days before the effective date of the proposed transfer.
 The notice may be a part of a renewal form sent to the policyholder renewing the coverage by the new insurer.